dpsitcouncil/TryRuby/source/index.html.markdown

 ---
 title: "GirlCode | DiPS IT Council"
-description: GirlCode is an initiative by the IT Council at DPS Bangalore South, aiming and equip young women with essential coding and tech skills for a future in STEM.
+description: GirlCode is an initiative by the IT Council at DPS Bangalore South, aiming to equip young women with essential coding and tech skills for a future in STEM.
 ---

 <div class="row">